philbowles/PangolinMQTT/docs/api.md

 The correct C/C++ datatype for such data is either `byte` or `uint8_t`.
 It is *NOT*, never has been and never will be `char`.

 Therefore, any reference to payload data that is *not* a `uint8_t` or a `uint8_t*` pointer to that data is also *WRONG*.
-The biggest problem in assuming tht "its the same as a `char*`" is that 99% of C string functions use `char*` for the simple fact they operate on C strings and MQTT payloads ***are NOT C strings***.
+The biggest problem in assuming that "its the same as a `char*`" is that 99% of C string functions use `char*` for the simple fact they operate on C strings and MQTT payloads ***are NOT C strings***.

-Seeing a `char*` then can easliy seduce the programmer into thinking what it points to is a string as 99.9% of the times he has seen it before, it *does*.
+Seeing a `char*` then can easily seduce the programmer into thinking what it points to is a string as 99.9% of the times he has seen it before, it *does*.
 Thus "Oh, char* - must be a string then, I'll pass it to `strlen` or `strcpy` or `strXXXanything` else" - but if you do any of those things with an MQTT payload, your code will probably crash, because ***it is NOT a C string***.

 That fact alone should be enough to remind you to *always* address payload data with a `uint8_t*` - if it isn't, you are going to have problems.